TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 We will mention one other advantage the $LU$ decomposition may have, namely when the coefficient matrix $A$ is a **band matrix**.
 In that case it is much more efficient to work with the $LU$ decomposition than with the inverse.
-Such systems $A\vect{x} = \vect{b}$ for instance appear a when (partial) differential equations are solved via discretizations.
+Such systems $A\vect{x} = \vect{b}$ for instance appear when (partial) differential equations are solved via discretizations.
 It falls outside the scope of this textbook to go into the details, but we consider the special case of  **tridiagonal** matrices to illustrate once more the usefulness of the $LU$ decomposition.

 ::::::{prf:definition}